1.6kgpurple sweet potatodeskin and cut into small cubes

-Deskin the purple sweet potato and cut into 1-inch cube.
-In a steaming bowl, steam the sweet potatoes for 30 minutes until it has softened.
+While the coconut is steaming, deskin the purple sweet potato and cut into 1-inch cube.
+Transfer into a steaming bowl and steam for 30 mins till the sweet potato have softened.

-Once the sweet potato is steamed and softened, transfer it into the stand mixer bowl while it’s still warm and soft.
+Transfer sweet potato into the stand mixer bowl while it’s still warm and soft.
 Attach the K beater, beat it on low speed till it’s fully mashed.

-While mixing, pour in the glutinous rice flour and tapioca flour.
-Beat on low speed till the flour are well mixed.
+Add in glutinous rice flour and tapioca flour.
+Beat on low speed till well mixed.

+Remove the K beater attachment, attach the bread hook.
+While it’s kneading, pour in 300ml of warm water at a time.
 Knead till the dough is smooth and no longer sticks to your fingers.
-If the dough is too soft, add more glutinous rice flour.
-Here’s another tip!
-Do not over knead the dough as it will be tough when cooked.
+If the dough is too soft, add more glutinous rice flour. #Tip: Do not over knead the dough as it will be tough when cooked.

-Remove bowl from the stand mixer, cover with a damp cloth and set aside for 15 mins.
+Cover the dough with a damp cloth and set aside for 15 mins.

-Allow the chilled gula melaka to cool to room temperature before wrapping.
-Another tip!
-This will allow the gula melaka to melt quicker while boiling.
+Take gula melaka out from chiller and let it cool to room temperature before wrapping. #Tip: This will allow the gula melaka to melt quicker when it's cooking.

-Take 1kg of dough from the mixer bowl.
-Cover the remaining dough with a damp cloth.
+Take 1kg of dough out from the mixer bowl.
+Keep the remaining in the stand mixer bowl, covered with damp cloth.

-Here’s the fun part!
-Gather your family to do it with you.
-Roll the dough into a 20g ball each.
-Using your finger, create an indent and add pieces of gula melaka into it.
-Pinch and roll into balls again.
-It is noteworthy that you should not make the dough too thin as it may break as it cooks.
+Roll the dough into 20g balls each.
+Create an indent and add pieces of gula melaka into it.
+Pinch and roll into ball again. #Tip: Do not make the dough too thin as it may break as it cooks.

 Repeat the steps till all the 1kg dough are used up.
 Cook it before preparing the 2nd batch.

-Prepare boiling water while rolling the ondeh ondeh.
-Take note!
-Do not leave the pre-cooked ondeh ondeh out in the room temperature for too long as the gula melaka will leak out.
+Boil 2L water. #Tip: Do not leave the dough out in the room temperature for too long as the gula melaka will leak out.

 Add rolled balls into boiling water.
-Once the ball floats onto the surface of the water, allow it to boil for another 30 seconds.
+Once the ball float onto the surface of the water, let it boil for another 30 seconds.

-Using a sieve, remove the balls from the saucepan and transfer it to the grated coconut immediately.
-Important to note!
-The ondeh ondeh will become sticky and hard to handle when it is left in the room temperature without the coconut coating.
+Remove using a sieve and transfer it to the steamed grated coconut immediately. #Tip: The ondeh ondeh will become sticky and hard to handle when it's left in the room temperature without the coconut coating.